 In fact, many courses on Udemy are now behind the times (for programming, at least).
 As a consequence, if you’re a beginner, you might wind up buying a course using an older framework or similar.
 This is not to mention instances where an instructor may have given misinformation.
 There is no guarantee this information will be fixed, so students may be out of luck with bugs.

-When it comes to Zenva’s Mini-Degrees and Academies, Zenva also pushes course updates to students for free, including new courses for brand new engines or frameworks.
+For students with access plans, Zenva also pushes major course updates to students for free, including new courses for brand new engines or frameworks.
 Thus, students can continue to learn even as programming practices change.
 Additionally, course issues are addressed as quickly as possible, so there’s no worry if the instructor made a mistake somewhere or if a video is broken.

 Though you can find updated courses on Udemy, Zenva’s guarantee and dedication to update all their courses makes them the better investment for the long term.